vaginessa/dns-wiki/HOWTO-Compile-AFWall.md

 $ android
 ```

-Clone the git repository and build by using gradlew:
+Clone the git repository and build by using gradlew with Internet connection:

 ```
 $ git clone git://github.com/ukanth/afwall.git